Species: Atlantic Salmon

 Latin Name: Salmo salar

-Atlantic Salmon that return to rivers to spawn will tend to be on average 4 years old, these fish will have spent 2 years in the freshwater rivers as Parr before spending the last 2 year out in the ocean feeding and packing on weight.
-These fish are often referred to by anglers as 2 sea winter fish and they would be on average around the 8lb to 12 lb range.
+Atlantic Salmon that return to rivers to spawn will tend to be on average four years old.
+These fish will have spent two years in the freshwater rivers as Parr before spending the last two year out in the ocean feeding and packing on weight.
+These fish are often referred to by anglers as two sea winter fish, and they would be on average around the 8lb to 12 lb range.
 Juvenile fish that return after just one season out to sea are known as Grilse and by their nature will be smaller fish.

-Average Size: The average size of fish are the 2-winter fish that average between 8lb to 12lb, however, it is still possible to catch smaller salmon around the 4lb upwards mark right through to fish of a lifetime over 40lb.
+Average Size: The average size of fish is the 2-winter fish that average between 8lb to 12lb.
+However, it is still possible to catch smaller Salmon around the 4lb upwards mark right through to fish of a lifetime over 40lb.

 For travelling anglers from the UK looking for better fishing due to the unfortunate decline in Scottish Salmon numbers, the most popular Atlantic Salmon Rivers are located in places such as Norway on the Gaula River, Reisa River and Orkla River.
 In Eastern Canada, on the east coast, famous rivers for Atlantic Salmon are Bonaventure and Grand Cascapedia, Petite Cascapedia and Sainte-Anne River.
-In Sweden, there are some great wild rivers and as Sweden is not so well know with travelling anglers the rivers tend to have less pressure.
+Fishing in Canada is also renowned for holding the record of the largest Atlantic Salmon ever caught.
+In Sweden, there are some tremendous wild rivers, and as Sweden is not so well know with travelling anglers, the rivers tend to have less pressure.
 These rivers include Byske River, Sävar River and Ore River.

-The variety of flies is huge and they all have their place on the right day and right time.
-The majority of times anglers will use wet flies, that sink below the surface.
-Some of these flies are also fished on both plastic and metal tubes to allow a fly to sink quicker and deeper.
-There are other flies that can be used such as dry flies which stay on the surface like a falling leaf.
-The rivers in Quebec are famous for this and there is nothing more exciting than watching an Atlantic Salmon rise up to take your fly off the surface.
+Other flies can be used, such as dry flies which stay on the surface like a falling leaf.
+The rivers in Quebec are famous for this, and there is nothing more exciting than watching an Atlantic Salmon rise up to take your fly off the surface.
 In other location such as Iceland and Russia, skated flies or waked flies are used across the surface.